- Questions About Me as Developer

 If that sounds too technical, no worries though.
 I will show you working examples of both and help you choose what’s best for you.

-I will make sure your existing data doesn’t get muddled with or worse, is lost.
+What if I already have Google Analytics?ake sure your existing data doesn’t get muddled with or worse, is lost.
 On the contrary, you’ll be able to compare how your site did before and after.

 On top of that, you are not locked into some proprietary software and depend on me as long as your website lives.
 On the contrary.
 On Freelancer alone, you can find more than 12,000 programmers with WordPress skills.